CS171/2017/project.md

 * Project proposal
 * Detailed project plan
-* Project re-design
 * Project prototypes V1 and V2
-* Project review with the staff (in studio)
+* Project review with the staff
 * Peer feedback (in studio)
 * Final project submission (including screen-cast)
 * Group peer evaluations
 * Project demos
-* Presentation at the project showcase

 ## Implementation Requirements
 To get a sense about the scope of your final projects, please take a look at our [gallery]({{ site.baseurl }}/fame/) of projects from previous yers.